nikasimovich/arts22/_agendas/week-9.md

 ### Homework

-- For next Monday: begin programming and develop a fair amount of progress on your Fan Page.
+- For Monday: begin programming and develop a fair amount of progress on your Fan Page.
 We will do a few code refreshers on Monday and check in.

 ---